IMPORTANT

 emailListIds

-: IDs of message channels to which the user is unsubscribed -
+: IDs of message channels from which the user unsubscribedunsubscribedMessageTypeIds

-: IDs of message types to which the user has unsubscribed -
+: IDs of message types from which the user unsubscribedsubscribedMessageTypeIds

 subscribedMessageTypeIds